SpaceX capsule splashes down, bringing 4 astronauts home from 6-month mission | Technology

 The third long-duration astronaut team launched by SpaceX to the International Space Station (ISS) safely returned to Earth early on Friday, splashing down in the Gulf of Mexico off Florida to end months of orbital research ranging from space-grown chilies to robots.

-The splashdown, at about 12:45 a.m.
-EDT (0445 GMT) was carried live by a joint NASA-SpaceX webcast.
+Thermal-camera video of the splashdown, at about 12:45 a.m.
+EDT (0445 GMT), was carried live by a joint NASA-SpaceX webcast.
 The Endurance crew, which began its stay in orbit on Nov.
-11, consisted of American spaceflight veteran Tom Marshburn, 61, and three first-time astronauts - NASA's Raja Chari, 44, and Kayla Barron, 34, and their ESA colleague Matthias Maurer, 52.
+11, consisted of American spaceflight veteran Tom Marshburn, 61, and three first-time astronauts: NASA's Raja Chari, 44, and Kayla Barron, 34, and their ESA colleague Matthias Maurer, 52.

-Camera shots from inside the crew compartment showed the astronauts strapped into their seats, garbed in helmeted white-and-black spacesuits.
-It was expected to take splashdown-response teams about an hour to reach the capsule bobbing in the water, hoist it onto the deck of a recovery vessel and open the hatch to let the astronauts out for their first breath of fresh air in nearly six months.
+Chari could be heard radioing thanks to mission control moments after splashdown.
+In less than an hour, the heat-scorched Crew Dragon was hoisted onto a recovery ship before the capsule's side hatch was opened and the four astronauts were helped out one by one for their first breath of fresh air in nearly six months.

+FIERY RE-ENTRY, THEN FRESH AIR Still garbed in white-and-black spacesuits, their strength and equilibrium shaky from 175 days in a weightless environment, were assisted onto special gurneys as they waved and gave thumbs-up for cameras.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)